 If a person is eligible for membership of the L G P S, that person is contractually enrolled into the L G P S from the first day of employment or the first date they become eligible, if later, providing they have a contract of employment for at least three months.

 A person who is eligible for membership of the L G P S and who is employed under a contract of employment of less than three months must be enrolled on their ‘automatic enrolment’ date.
 This means that an ‘eligible jobholder’ with a contract of less than three months would join the L G P S on the first day of employment unless the employer issues a ‘postponement notice’ delaying the ‘automatic enrolment date’.
-‘Non-eligible jobholders’ and ‘entitled workers’ with contracts of less than three months would not be contractually enrolled on commencement but if they subsequently became an ‘eligible jobholder’ under that contract and are eligible for membership of the L G P S they would be enrolled from the first day of the ‘pay reference period’ in which they first became an ‘eligible jobholder’ by reason of their earnings, or from age 22 if they first became an ‘eligible jobholder’ on attaining that age.
+‘Non-eligible jobholders’ and ‘entitled workers’ with contracts of less than three months would not be contractually enrolled on commencement, but if they subsequently became an ‘eligible jobholder’ under that contract and are eligible for membership of the L G P S, they would be enrolled from the first day of the ‘pay reference period’ in which they first became an ‘eligible jobholder’ by reason of their earnings, or from age 22 if they first became an ‘eligible jobholder’ on attaining that age.
 An employer could issue a ‘postponement notice’ delaying the ‘automatic enrolment date’.

 By issuing a ‘postponement notice’ employers can exclude such employees from the L G P S. Any employee who is not in the Scheme but is eligible for membership of the L G P S has the right to opt into the L G P S at any time.
-If the employee does so, they would be brought into the Scheme on the first day of the payment period following the date they submit their election to join the Scheme to their employer.
+If the employee does so, they would be brought into the Scheme on the first day of the pay period following the date they submit their election to join the Scheme to their employer.

-If a person employed under a contract of less than three months has that contract extended to be for three months or more and they have not already joined the L G P S, they should be brought into the Scheme on the first day of the payment period following the extension to the contract of employment.
+If a person employed under a contract of less than three months has that contract extended to be for three months or more and they have not already joined the L G P S, they should be brought into the Scheme on the first day of the pay period following the extension to the contract of employment.

 NB: The terms in quotation marks in the text above all relate to automatic enrolment and are defined in the Pensions Act 2008.